E3 STEM

 Co-Curricular

 FIRST Robotics: Explore various STEM careers in this fun, competitive program.
 Consider joining our Knights of the Valley team.
 FIRST Robotics team members are eligible for a wide variety of college scholarships.
+Contact Mr. Lynch in B109 or through Schoology to learn more.

 Math Team: The math team competes in the Minnesota State High School Math League.
 Our season runs from October through mid-February.
 Talk to your Math teacher about this program.